richardscarrott/jquery-ui-carousel/README.md

 ### Options
 #### `mask: '> div'` (string)
 A jQuery selector to match the `.rs-carousel-mask` element.
-The DOM is queried from the the widgets root element.
+The DOM is queried from the widgets root element.
 If the mask isn't found it will get dynamically added by the plugin.

 #### `runner: '> ul'` (string)
 A jQuery selector to match the `.rs-carousel-runner` element.
 If the mask was found the DOM is queried from the mask otherwise it will be queried from the widgets root element.

 #### `items: '> li'` (string)
 A jQuery selector to match the `.rs-carousel-item` element(s).
-The DOM is queried from the the widgets runner.
+The DOM is queried from the widgets runner.

 #### `itemsPerTransition: 'auto'` (string, number)
 Sets the number of items to scroll per transition, if set to 'auto' the number of items scrolled will be based on how many items are visible.